The BMW M5 E60: A Formula 1 Engine Trapped in a Luxury Suit

 Power Output: It produces a massive 500 HP (368 kW), allowing it to keep up with modern sports cars even two decades later.

-Torque: With 520 Nm (384 lb-ft) o
+Torque: With 520 Nm (384 lb-ft) of torque, the power delivery is linear, aggressive, and relentless.

 Exhaust Note: The S85's high-pitched scream is often cited as the greatest exhaust note ever produced by a sedan.